 When it comes to online shopping, there are always some coupons and offers to do the rounds.
 However, it becomes an extremely tough job for the users to keep a track of all of them.

 Likewise, comparing them and then finding the best one is a mammoth task in itself.
 Well, you could now let Honey carry out all these manual efforts on your behalf.

 Some domains where Honey managed to make Honey dominance felt include:

-- Its ability to scan for all the available coupons across 30,000+ sites, verify if they are active or expired, and then automatically applying them to your billing page.
+- Its ability to scan for all the available coupons across 30,000+ sites, verify if they are active or expired, and then automatically apply them to your billing page.

 - If you prefer shopping on Amazon, it will compare all the sellers and make you aware of the best ones, keeping in mind their reviews, prices, and delivery schedule.